SoftKey: Sale to Mattel

 In the fall of 1998, Mattel agreed to acquire The Learning Company in a stock-for-stock merger valuing the company at approximately $4.2 billion.
 The merger was finalized and unanimously approved by both companies' boards of directors on December 14.
-A few weeks after the sale, the Center for Financial Research and Analysis forensic accounting firm published a report critical of Mattel.
-O'Leary, who had been hired as president of Mattel's new TLC digital division, sold his stock for $6 million a few months before $2 billion in shareholder value was lost in one day.

-Despite owning software titles through their Mattel Media division, Mattel lost $82.4 million in the year of 1998 because of several problems with the acquisition, including a loss of a key distribution deal and a high return of unsold products from retailers.
-The total financial losses to Mattel have been estimated to be as high as $3.6 billion.

 On May 7, 1999, shareholders of both companies voted to approve the merger.
 The merger was completed on May 13, 1999.
 Jill E. Barad, Mattel's chairman and chief executive officer stated "This merger gives Mattel a $1 billion software division with an unparalleled portfolio of branded content and profit margins exceeding that of our traditional business," The company was placed under Mattel's new Mattel Interactive division.

 Aftermath

 The sale proved to be fraught.
+A report from the Center for Financial Research and Analysis a few weeks after the merger highlighted the "lack of proper due diligence by Mattel during the Learning Co. acquisition," and listed numerous systemic problems with The Learning Company.
+A few weeks later O'Leary, who had been hired as president of Mattel's new TLC digital division, sold his stock in the company for $6 million.
+In the fourth quarter of 1999, Mattel reported a loss of $184 million, reportedly due to poor sales and inventory problems.
+The stock price valuation of Mattel dropped $2 billion in one day.
+Michael Perik and Kevin O'Leary, founders and heads of the Learning Co, left the company.

 The Telegraph deemed it "one of the worst takeovers in recent history".
 Toy analyst Margaret Whitfield of Tucker Anthony Cleary Gull called it "a disaster for Mattel".
 Bloomberg, Businessweek, and CNBC all described it as one of the worst mergers of all time.

-In the fourth quarter of 1999, Mattel reported a loss of $184 million, reportedly due to poor sales and inventory problems.
-Michael Perik and Kevin O'Leary, founders and heads of the Learning Co, left the company.
-Reports from the Center for Financial Research and Analysis later highlighted the "lack of proper due diligence by Mattel during the Learning Co. acquisition."